open-contracting/deploy/docs/use/kingfisher-collect.rst

 .. admonition:: One-time setup

    Request a username and password from James or Yohanna.
-(They will add a key-value pair under the ``apache.sites.ocdskingfisherscrape.htpasswd`` key in the ``pillar/private/kingfisher_process.sls`` file.)
+(They will add a key-value pair under the ``apache.sites.kingfisher-collect.htpasswd`` key in the ``pillar/private/kingfisher_process.sls`` file.)

 Open https://collect.kingfisher.open-contracting.org to view the statuses and logs of crawls.